sliuu/beautiful-jekyll/_posts/2018-05-06-design-manifesto.md

 </figure>

 We also spent some time in class critiquing each other’s projects, long before we had established a concrete design.
 This allowed us to get feedback on the overarching goals of our project, and understand what steps we needed to take in moving forward on implementing the design.
 We again paired up with another team in this endeavor, and the main takeaways from this preliminary critique included:

 We needed to find a way to merge the learning aspects and discussing aspects of our design together to make the purpose of our app more clear and cohesive instead of distinct elements
 Discussions needed to be seen as open dialogs to prevent the app itself from becoming pretentious (as art museums often seem to be for people)

 Once we began to think about how we might want to design the actual app, we started with sketches and paper prototypes.
 These kinds of "low-fidelity" prototypes allowed us to make and remake our design as many times as necessary without getting too attached to a particular design.
-As Buxton explains so eloquently in *Sketching User Experiences*: "The role of design is to get the right design.
+As Buxton explains so eloquently in *Sketching User Experiences*<sup>[4]</sup>: "The role of design is to get the right design.
 The role of usability engineering is to get the design right."

 Before putting the design in front of any potential users, we first got critiques from our peers.
-These critiques followed a heuristic evaluation process using Nielsen’s Usability Heuristics, found in *Usability Engineering*.
+These critiques followed a heuristic evaluation process using Nielsen’s Usability Heuristics, found in *Usability Engineering*<sup>[5]</sup>.
 We got a lot of helpful insight from this process, and realized (as we often do in design) that our assumptions had played a large role in the inefficiency of our initial design.

 For example, we faultily assumed that users would understand the camera symbol was for scanning QR codes, when that was not at all clear!
 We added explicit text to the favorite button, and provided a one-time tutorial on the use of the QR code function to alleviate these concerns, as shown below.